junaidsheroz/junaidsheroz/README.md

 - 👋 Hi, I’m @junaidsheroz
-- 👀 I’m interested in Artificial Intelligence & Machine Learning
+- 👀 I’m interested in Artificial Intelligence & GAN
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m working on Natural Language Processing
 - 💞️ I’m looking to collaborate on project on Optical Character Recognition (OCR)
 - 📫 How to reach me --> Email: junaid@junaidsheroz.com; phone: +91 9885270283 (Whatsapp also)